Patriot Front: History and beliefs

 As with Vanguard America, Patriot Front supports a version of white-centered ideology compatible with the views of fascists across America, such as closed borders and authoritarian government.
 According to the Anti-Defamation League (ADL), "Patriot Front is a white supremacist group whose members maintain that their ancestors conquered America and bequeathed it to them, and no one else."

-The group uses patriotic imagery to broaden its appeal while adding symbols like the fasces, the symbol of fascism.
-It uses attention-grabbing techniques like igniting smoke bombs during demonstrations and protests.
+The group uses patriotic imagery to broaden its appeal while adding symbols such as the fasces, a symbol of fascism.
+It uses attention-grabbing techniques, such as igniting smoke bombs during demonstrations and protests.
 According to the Southern Poverty Law Center (SPLC), "Patriot Front focuses on theatrical rhetoric and activism that can be easily distributed as propaganda for its chapters across the country."

-The group published a manifesto which contained passages including: "Those of foreign birth may occupy civil status within the lands occupied by the state, and they may even be dutiful citizens, yet they may not be American.
+The group published a manifesto which contained passages including:

+Those of foreign birth may occupy civil status within the lands occupied by the state, and they may even be dutiful citizens, yet they may not be American.
 Membership within the American nation is inherited through blood, not ink.
 Even those born in America may yet be foreign...Nationhood cannot be bestowed upon those who are not of the founding stock of our people, and those who do not share the common spirit that permeates our greater civilization, and the European diaspora...In order to survive as a culture, a heritage, and a way of being, our nation must learn that its collective interests are fighting against its collective threats of replacement and enslavement...The damage done to this nation and its people will not be fixed if every issue requires the approval and blessing from the dysfunctional American democratic system.
-Democracy has failed in this once great nation."
+Democracy has failed in this once great nation.

+The group has been accused of antisemitism and held controversial signs reading "No Zionists in Government".
+Rousseau has stated they want to combat "foreign influences" in the US government.

 The group's members consist of eight regional networks, and its recruitment is primarily done online.
 The group avoids talking about guns or violence online as a policy.

 A 2019 investigation by ProPublica estimated the group had about 300 members; in leaked chats at the end of 2021, Rousseau complained about a "220's to 230's membership rut".
 According to the SPLC, as of 2021 Patriot Front was arguably the leading white supremacist group in the country, and the most active in using flyers for recruitment.
 According to ProPublica, Rousseau and others in the group "delight in seeing their actions reflected in the SPLC's nationwide map recording acts of hate and in the media".